MicrosoftDocs/win32/desktop-src/medfound/mfnetsource-proxysettings-property.md

-﻿---
-Description: 'Specifies the configuration setting for the default proxy locator.' ms.assetid: '85f2bd02-8a2f-46b5-b765-1a0bc5b6ccc3'
-title: 'MFNETSOURCE\_PROXYSETTINGS property'
 ---
+Description: Specifies the configuration setting for the default proxy locator. ms.assetid: 85f2bd02-8a2f-46b5-b765-1a0bc5b6ccc3
+title: MFNETSOURCE\_PROXYSETTINGS property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # MFNETSOURCE\_PROXYSETTINGS property

 Specifies the configuration setting for the default proxy locator.
-The value of this property is a member of the [**MFNET\_PROXYSETTINGS**](mfnet-proxysettings.md) enumeration.
+The value of this property is a member of the [**MFNET\_PROXYSETTINGS**](/windows/win32/mfidl/ne-mfidl-_mfnet_proxysettings?branch=master) enumeration.